 Connecting the dots in threats to fundamental rights globally—and learning together

 “As far as women and other civil society organizations [in Africa] are concerned, all progressive issues might suffer under a Trump Presidency,” says Bisi Adeleye-Fayemi, co-founder of African Women’s Development Fund and Global Fund for Women Board Member.
-“Women’s rights, sexual and reproductive rights, climate change, LGBTQ, Muslim people, refugees… are not likely to get the attention they deserve—they will probably get the wrong kind of attention.”
+“Women’s rights, sexual and reproductive rights, climate change, LGBTQ individuals, Muslim people, refugees… are not likely to get the attention they deserve—they will probably get the wrong kind of attention.”

 Indeed, policy stances in the U.S. will have a direct impact on global communities and situations.
 And by and large, many of the key human rights issues that are coming into play in U.S. domestic policy including access to reproductive health and rights and ending violence against women, are issues that are under the spotlight in other places around the world.
 U.S. leadership could play a significant role—either in moving the needle positively on these critical issues, or in condoning or precipitating the rollback of hard-won gains.